KaikaiZhao/KaikaiZhao.github.io/_posts/2019-07-29-Conjugate-Priors.md

 $$

 #### Give a certain likelihood function, how can we find its conjugate prior?

 The following derivation will end up a very useful and interesting result.
+Here we employ the exponential family form of probability distributions because it simplifies the derivation process significantly.

+* Likelihood density: